Uvacoder/lawncare/src/pages/service/servicearea.md

 slug: /about/servicearea
 featured: false
 title: Area served
-featuredimage: /img/lawnsmattervan.jpg
+featuredimage: ./servicearea.jpg
 alt: Photo by Lawns Matter on client site.
 categories:
   - service
   - about
 ---
-We provide our services in the area detailed below...
+We provide our services within 15 miles of Deddington.